S-F-III/S-F-III/README.md

 - @S-F-III
-- Recently Graduated student in Computer Science concentrating on Cybersecurity
+- Recently graduated Compute Science major with concentration on Cybersecurity
--
+- I use this repository to keep relevant projects for academic and professional purposes